protesilaos/my-website/_books/2022-09-09-private-political.md

 To be clear, emphasis on the significance of the space is not some hippie theory of someone who goes around hugging trees.
-Talking about the ecosystem and understanding those matters of coexistence and interdependence has always been part of what the discussion about the ecos is about.
+Talking about the ecosystem and understanding those matters of coexistence and interdependence has always been part of the discussion about the ecos is.

 ## The instituted reality of the polis